abpframework/abp/docs/AspNetCore/Bundling-Minification.md

 > This package is already installed by default with the startup templates.
 So, most of the time, you don't need to install it manually.

-Install the Volo.Abp.AspNetCore.Mvc.UI.Bundling nuget package to your project:
+Install the `Volo.Abp.AspNetCore.Mvc.UI.Bundling` nuget package to your project:

 ````
 install-package Volo.Abp.AspNetCore.Mvc.UI.Bundling
 ````

-Then you can add **AbpLocalizationModule** dependency to your module:
+Then you can add the `AbpAspNetCoreMvcUiBundlingModule` dependency to your module:

 ````C#
 using Volo.Abp.Modularity;